Azure/azure-devtestlab/Artifacts/linux-secure-mariadb/README.md

 # Linux Secure MariaDB Artifact
-This Azure DevTest artifact allows the user to secure MariaDB installations already present on a Azure DevTest Lab VM (for example installed via Apt/Yum Package Manager Artifact).
+This Azure DevTest Labs artifact allows the user to secure MariaDB installations already present on a Azure DevTest Labs VM (for example installed via Apt/Yum Package Manager Artifact).
 This artifact applies to any Linux distribution.

 The script is based on [Twitters implementation of mysql_secure_installation.sh](https://github.com/twitter/mysql/blob/master/scripts/mysql_secure_installation.sh) and basically does the following:
 1. Set root password and make sure that nobody can access the server without a password